alborworld/homelab/tofu/README.md

 ## State Storage

-All stacks store their state in Garage S3 at `https://s3.home.alborworld.com` in the `tfstate` bucket.
+All stacks store their state in Garage S3 at `https://s3.home.alborworld.com` in the `tofu-state` bucket.

 ### S3 Backend Configuration